EMCain/workout-calculator/README.md

+## Workout App

+This is a React app for strength training workout programming.

+The goal is that users will be able to program their own workout logic using a graphic interface, and to share their workouts via saved JSON strings.

+Right now it is just React but I will probably add Redux to it.

+## original README

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>